chefong/bandsonmap/README.md

-# Bandsonmap
+# bandsonmap

-See all your favorite artist events from Bandsintown on an interactive map.
+See all your favorite artist events from bandsintown on an interactive map.